philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 - **3: Toy version of more complex system: does input X produce/fail to produce output/effect Y?**
 	- ex: if this professor who is from Europe behaves in a warm way with one group of students and a cold way with others, will there be a halo effect?
 	- ex: if we put this experimental drug into some tissue in a petri dish, will X happen?
-	- ex: If we build this software tool that uses a certain approach to helping users memorize difficult subjects, what will happen?
+	- ex: If we build this [software tool](https://quantum.country) that uses a [certain approach that we believe can help users memorize difficult subjects](https://numinous.productions/ttft/), what will *actually* happen?
 	-
 - **4: Structured observation that seeks to comprehend and make sense of the behavior, nuance, context, and variation within a phenomenon, system, or form of thinking.**
 - Overall:
-	- The 3 forms of research design (meta-method) are:
+	- The 3 forms of research design (meta-methods) are:
 		- Measurement
 		- Testing (a hypothesis)
-		- Observing -> sense-making/understanding
+		- Structured overservation -> sense-making/understanding

 ## Specific Methods (is Tools a better word?)